Webhook Landscape 2026: Trends, Tools, and Predictions

 The Tools Landscape: Your Options in 2026

-Organizations evaluating webhook infrastructure today have three primary paths:
+Organizations evaluating webhook infrastructure today have three primary paths—but a fourth option is emerging.

 Open source: Convoy, Svix, hookdeck offer control and customization.
 Requires DevOps capacity.